 Finding Leadership Inspiration

-I enjoy coaching leaders like Maor.
+I enjoy coaching leaders like Maor Daniel from Microsoft.
 He wasn’t at a crisis point in his career.
 In fact, he’s at the top of his game.
 He didn’t ‘need’ a coach, he wanted one.

 He was interested in how coaching could develop his insight, broaden his perspective, and clarify his focus for next career steps.
 Maor brought a strong self-improvement ethic to coaching that inspired him to look for ways to refine and strengthen his leadership.